Lesson video

 And finally, we can use the momentum of the yellow ball and its mass to find its velocity, which is 4.

-o metres per second.
+0 meters per second.

 Well done if you got that.

-So, let's start that.
+So let's start that.

 Momentum is conserved in any situation in a closed system.

-So, let's have a look at example.
+So let's have a look at an example.

 I've got an object here and it's made up of two parts, part X and part Y.

-The two objects are moving in opposite directions, we call that event the explosion.
+The two objects are moving in opposite directions.

 The momentum after that event is also going to be zero.

-So after the explosion, the total momentum of the system is going to be zero again.
+There was no momentum before the explosion, so after the explosion, the total momentum of the system is going to be zero again.

 We can investigate momentum in explosions using dynamics trolleys.

-So imagine, I've got two trolleys here next to each other and initially, they're stationary, so the total momentum of this system is zero.
+So imagine I've got two trolleys here next to each other, and initially they're stationary, so the total momentum of this system is zero.

-Now, the trolleys can have little springs between them and you can trigger those springs to push the trolleys apart to make the explosion.
+Now, the trolleys can have a little springs between them and you can trigger those springs to push the trolleys apart to make the explosion.

-Now, what we can say is well the total momentum is still zero after that explosion, what's gonna that's gonna mean is the trolleys have got equal and opposite momentum.
+Now, what we can say is, well, the total momentum is still zero after that explosion.

-For the momentum to still be zero, PA and PB added together must equal zero or PA is equal to minus PB.
+For the momentum to still be zero, pA and pB added together must equal zero or pA is equal to minus pB.

 Let's have a look at an example of using the conservation of momentum to find out the velocity of an object after an explosion.

-So, I've got two dynamic trolleys here.
+So I've got two dynamics trolley here.

 Before the explosion, before I release the spring, they're not moving, they're at rest.